w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

 * explain how people with disabilities rely on headings, paragraphs, lists, and other structures to orient themselves, as well as to understand, navigate, and process content
-* provide meaningful and consistent headings for users to identify and navigate content sections
+* provide meaningful and consistent heading hierarchies for users to identify and navigate content sections
 * group content using paragraphs, lists, and other structures
 * collaborate with designers and developers to:
-  * include methods to move back and forth through long pieces of content, including tables of contents and "back to top" links
+  * include methods to move back and forth through long pieces of content, including a table of contents and "back to top" links
   * ensure meaningful sequence, for example, the reading order, makes sense for different screen sizes, user configurations, and assistive technologies
 * identify requirements for authoring tools to produce appropriate markup for headings, paragraphs, lists, and other content structures
 * identify related requirements for developers and designers to ensure: